 • Go on a lively and amazing race through Philipsburg by Tri-Sport.

-Are you transfering to or from the Cruise Port to Princess Juliana Airport ( SXM )?
+Are you transferring to or from the Cruise Port to Princess Juliana Airport ( SXM )?
 Taxis available at the cruise port can take you there; the same applies when coming from the airport.
 Take into account a 20 to 30 minute travel time.
 Buses depart to and from the airport from Emmaplein, a ten minute walk from the port.

 Many visitors like to see the spectacular airplane landings on Maho Beach, also known informally as “Airport Beach”.
 You can do so by island tour (make sure this stop is included in the itinerary), by taxi or bus.
-Minivan Buses to maho leave from Emmaplein every ten to twenty minutes and take averagely 30 minutes to reach the beach.
+Minivan Buses to Maho leave from Emmaplein every ten to twenty minutes and take averagely 30 minutes to reach the beach.
 Emmaplein is a five to ten minutes walk from the cruise pier, at the start of Front Street.
 Ask the Bus driver when you reach Maho Beach.

 If you are coming in by cruise ship, you are close by the Philipsburg area.
 If you are coming by sailing boat or yacht, you are prone to make landfall in the Simpson Bay or Marigot area.
 See our area description for more details!